 Multilingual information retrieval – We collaborate with researchers from Columbia University, the University of Maryland, the University of Edinburgh, and the University of Cambridge to build search engines for English users to query documents written in other languages including Swahili and Tagalog.
 This cross-lingual information retrieval system improves our capability of understanding and processing different low-resource languages and it offers users a reliable access to foreign documents.

 Resources for learning NLP and AI – We aim to make dynamic research topics more accessible to the public by generating surveys of topics, discovering prerequisite relations among topics and recommending appropriate resources based on a given individual’s education background and needs.
-We host a search engine, AAN (All About NLP) and tool which is available at http://aan.how.
+We host a search engine, AAN (All About NLP) which is available at http://aan.how.

 Medical NLP –We work with the Center for Outcomes Research & Evaluation (CORE) at the School of Medicine at Yale, investigating the use of NLP on electronic health records.
 The tasks include abbreviation disambiguation, patient digital pairs, patient history record summarization.
 We are interested in how to transfer general knowledge to the medical domain and how to take good advantage of the limited high-quality data.
 Besides, we are also developing an NLP toolkit for the medical domain to perform tasks like named entity recognition and relation extraction.